What We Do

 Sign up for our Fellows Flyer

 PiAf is currently accepting applications for yearlong fellowship opportunities with a variety of organizations working across the African continent.
-PiAf Fellows work in service-oriented positions in many different fields, including humanitarian aid, social enterprise, public health, conservation, and education.
-Graduating seniors and young alumni from any accredited U.S. college or university are eligible to apply.
-Continue reading →
+PiAf Fellows work in service-oriented positions in many different fields, including income generation and social entrepreneurship, humanitarian aid, education, post-conflict reconstruction, … Continue reading →

-The beginning of summer is always an exciting time at Princeton in Africa!
-Our 2013-14 fellowship class of 46 inspiring, enthusiastic and dedicated new Fellows has begun to head out across the continent to support our partner organizations.
-They will … Continue reading →
+This summer, Princeton in Africa welcomed our 2014-15 fellowship class.
+This group of 49 inspiring, enthusiastic and dedicated new Fellows has begun to head out across the African continent to support our partner organizations.
+They will be working in 15 … Continue reading →

 PiAf Corporate Donors Help Fund Extraordinary Work